 Choosing Your Ford Focus Electric

-Like many EVs, the Focus Electric comes just “one way,” priced at $29,995 (destination charge included) with virtually everything standard.
-The only factory option to consider is leather upholstery ($1,080), which automatically comes with a power driver seat.
+Like many EVs, the Focus Electric comes only "one way."
+The only factory option to consider is leather upholstery, which automatically comes with a power driver seat.